CSBP-CPSE/OpenTabulate/README.md

 ## Installation

 The host of the production system must be a Linux-based operating system, so packages such as `coreutils` are (often) included by default.
-To install, simply clone the repository:
+Simply clone the repository:
 ```bash
 git clone https://github.com/CSBP-CPSE/OpenBusinessRepository
 ```
-To operate the data processing, you will need Bash and Python 3.
+To operate the data processing, which is managed by the `pdctl.py` script, you will need Python 3 and [pypostal](https://github.com/openvenues/pypostal).

 ## Usage

-Assuming you are in the cloned directory, run `./pdctl --help` to see available options for the interactive processing script.
+Assuming you are in the cloned directory, run `python pdctl.py --help` to see available options for the interactive processing script.
 Please see `./docs/` for documentation on how to get the production system up and running.

 ## Issues